Do Brewers Need Carbon Dioxide Monitors?

-What distinguishes a CO2 monitor depends upon a few specific requirements:
+What distinguishes one CO2 monitor from another depends upon a few specific requirements:

-- A CO2 Monitor must have a relay that automatically triggers an exhaust fan to ventilate the area on the first alarm.
+- A CO2 monitor should have relays that automatically trigger third party devices like an exhaust fan to ventilate the area or a shut-off valve to stop the supply of CO2.
 Some jurisdictions even require a second alarm relay to trigger the fire control panel of the building and directly notify your local fire department.

-Breweries throughout the world pose unique challenges when it comes to Carbon Dioxide (CO2) in the workplace.
-While carbon dioxide is a necessary product in the brewing process and a by product to the gas, it can be a potential deathtrap for those working in the brewing industry.
+Breweries pose unique challenges when it comes to CO2 in the workplace.
+While carbon dioxide is a necessary product in the brewing process and a byproduct of the process, it can be a potential deathtrap for those working in the brewing industry.

 Just because you can’t see, smell, or taste this inert gas does not mean that it is not present and potentially deadly.